zaiisao/Documentation/en/Agora Platform/aa_live_data.md

 ### Channel

-Every call or live broadcast happens in a channel.
+Every call or interactive streaming happens in a channel.
 If we imagine an app being a building, a channel will be a room in the building.

 **Realtime** does not count a channel by name, but by lifecycle.
 It counts each time from when the first users joins the channel to when the last user leaves it.

 ### User

-Each user in the channel has a unique [user ID](https://docs.agora.io/en/Agora%20Platform/terms?platform=All%%20Platforms#a-nameusernameausername).
+Each user in the channel has a unique [user ID](https://docs.agora.io/en/Agora%20Platform/terms?platform=All%%20Platforms#username).

 **Realtime** counts a unique username in a unique channel as one user.
 If a real-life user joins one channel with multiple, different usernames, or joins different channels with one username, **Realtime** counts users in both situations as multiple users.